lucatacconi/crunz-ui/.github/UBUNTU_EXPL.md

 # Crunz-ui Ubuntu install example

-Here is the procedure for activating Crunz-ui with the use of Crunz embedded on a newly installed Ubuntu system.
+Here is the procedure for activating Crunz-ui with the use of Crunz embedded in a newly installed Ubuntu system.

 Update of system packages and installation of net-tools to have tools like ifconfig and others available: